tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 * Slack out the [Create and Activate an AWS Account Guide](../../13-AWS-Cloud/Supplemental/1-Create-and-Activate-an-AWS-Account.md).
 Tell students to complete the AWS account creation and verify it with a TA before the end of the next class.
 This should help catch account creation issues outside of class time.

-* Sentiment analysis is a wide area with a broad range of tools; this class will serve as a brief introduction to sentiment analysis fundamentals.
+* Sentiment analysis is a wide area with a broad range of tools.
+This class will serve as a brief introduction to sentiment analysis fundamentals.

 * Today's lesson includes the use and demonstration of the [News API](https://newsapi.org/), a free API for developers that retrieves metadata for headlines and news, which requires user registration.
-While the process is quite easy, have your TAs assist students during the instructor demo activity to ensure students get their API keys.
+While the process is quite simple, have your TAs assist students during the instructor demo activity to ensure students get their API keys.

 * Students will use the IBM Tone Analyzer cloud service in this class.
-Registration may be time consuming, so be sure to get familiar with the process on your own before class, so you can assist students as needed.
+Registration may be time consuming, so be sure to get familiar with the process on your own before class so that you can assist students as needed.

 * Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).

 ### Sample Class Video (Highly Recommended)

-* To watch an example class lecture, go here: [12.2 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=c900d473-28d8-4d5d-8f33-aae700f22c46) Note that this video may not reflect the most recent lesson plan.
+To watch an example class lecture, go here: [12.2 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=c900d473-28d8-4d5d-8f33-aae700f22c46) Note that this video may not reflect the most recent lesson plan.

 ### Slideshow and Time Tracker